Jhonatan-Jeferson/Jhonatan-Jeferson/README.md

 ### About Me

 Hello, I am Jhonatan Jeferson.
-I am studying Computer Science.\n I know how to code in python, but still learning some things in it.
+I am studying Computer Science.
+I know how to code in python, but still learning some things in it.